syedusmanali/docker-phpfpm-nginx-mysql/Readme.md

-# DOCKER PHP NGINX MYSQL
+# DOCKER PHP-FPM NGINX MYSQL
-Simple docker-compose based configurations with the base images of `NGINX`, `MYSQL`, and a custom image of `PHP`.
+Simple docker-compose based configurations with the base images of `NGINX`, `MYSQL`, and a custom image of `PHP-FPM`.
 Ideal for the development environment, can be used in production with small changes eg. for WordPress.

 ## Versions of Base Images